Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Chinese bitter melon soup

 Bitter melon is not called bitter melon for nothing … yes it is very bitter … but if you take out the seeds, it won’t be bothersome.
-Besides life needs a little bitternes so you can better appreciate the good things – right?!?
+Besides life needs a little bitterness so you can better appreciate the good things – right?!?
 Big smiley face.
 It is also very healthy and makes delicious dishes.
 This interesting plant is hugely popular all over Asia particularly in India and China.
-My recipe this week is from China.
-No worries no exotic ingredients … you just need garlic and ginger for seasoning.
+My recipe this week is the delicious Chinese Bitter Melon soup.
+No worries there are no exotic ingredients … you just need garlic and ginger for seasoning.
 The recipe is from the following source.

 Please note that the soup on the picture does not have chicken.
 I also added lemon grass because I have it in my garden and has a nice flavor.